named-data/NLSR/README.md

 ## Overview

-NLSR is a routing protocol in NDN that populates NDN's Forwarding Information Base.
+NLSR is a routing protocol in NDN that populates NDN's Routing Information Base.
 NLSR will continue to evolve alongside the Named Data Networking [protocol](http://named-data.net/doc/ndn-tlv/).

 NLSR is an open and free software package licensed under the GPL 3.0 license and free to all